 In past, where mathematics, skills and experiences were being used to analyse data and make decisions; today data analytics, machine learning and Artificial Intelligence is being used to make most accurate and efficient decisions.
 Whether it be process improvement or forecasting and planning sales Artificial Intelligence is key technology for success today.

 As data is collected from multiple sources, AI provides ample opportunities to understand the behaviour of many people covered through different data sets.
-This provides brands with a strong tool that helps them forecast and predict aspects of consumption and trends of behaviour.
-Luxury brands are using AI to gain high-quality information on their customers, which potentially helps them create personalised products and customise their offerings online.
+This provides brands with a strong tool that helps them forecast and predicts aspects of consumption and trends of behavior.
+Luxury brands are using AI to gain high-quality information on their customers, which potentially helps them create personalized products and customize their offerings online.

 Data could also be a reference to business decisions or even design decisions so then applying data analytics to the fashion world so it’s important to know that the fashion industry has evolved from this one-size-fits-all model and structure and now it’s all about the customer.
 AI is being used by various fashion designers, not only in trend forecasting but in producing collections embedded in cognitive technologies.